MetaDocencia/SitioWeb/content/en/post/open-science-latin-america.md

 ![Imagen divisoria abstracta](https://www.metadocencia.org/img/czi-blogpost/Imagen6.png)
 *<center>Theme vector created by freepik - www.freepik.es</center>*

-## Parte II - Institutional spaces: from the local to the global
+## Institutional spaces: from the local to the global
-In this second part, we look at the spaces where this work develops, from policies to academic and industrial settings.
+In this section, we look at the spaces where this work develops, from policies to academic and industrial settings.
 Each of these contexts is quite different in our countries than in the US or Europe, and we will have a better chance of building healthy Open Source/Open Science communities if we engage the academic research and industrial development cultures in ways that meet their local needs.

 ![Imagen divisoria abstracta](https://www.metadocencia.org/img/czi-blogpost/Imagen7.png)
 *<center>Theme vector created by freepik - www.freepik.es</center>*